cfl-temple/portfolio/_pages/team/alumni/2020/hanlu-yang.md

 - MSEE at Temple University, 2017-2020
 ---

-Catherine (Hanlu Yang) was a PhD student at Temple University.
+Ms. Catherine (Hanlu Yang) was a PhD student at Temple University.
 Her research interests included robotics, artificial intelligence, and machine learning.